top of page

 It’s okay, we get it – cheating is not your style.

 What’s that?
-You take your car into the shop for service??
+You do take your car into the shop for service??

 Good!
 You’re in the right place.

-That feeling suggests your concern isn’t a surface level thing: wanting to look good by sounding great.
+That feeling suggests your primary concern isn’t surface level: wanting to look good by sounding great.
 Not that optics don’t matter, it’s just that they are often the easy part when we can focus on the good stuff that lies deeper.
 After all, we’re talking about a marriage here!
-The path to which was (hopefully) paved with heart.
-A speech that honors it lovingly, roasts it uproariously, and toasts it cleverly, tends to be found down a very similar path.
+The path to which was hopefully paved with heart.
+A speech that honors it lovingly, roasts it uproariously, and toasts it cleverly tends to be found down a very similar path.

 Maybe that gnawing question really asks: If I pay someone to write a speech, will it lessen the importance of my involvement in the celebration?
 Will it change my message?
 Will it still be… mine?